aaditmshah/bianca/README.md

     n * fact(n - 1)
 ```

 Bianca doesn't have any constructs for creating loops.
 Instead you must create loops using functions.
-This is beneficial because a functions is the basic testable unit in Bianca.
+This is beneficial because functions are the basic testable unit in Bianca.
 This allows you to test individual parts of the algorithm separately by splitting it into different functions.
 For example, adding two 3x3 matrices:

 ```bianca
 col(a[3][3], b[3][3], i, j)